GPA (Abbreviation of Geo-Processing Automation)

 Parameters

-In tool nodes and variable nodes of the model, used to define input data parameters, functional parameters, and output result parameters.
+Within tool nodes and variable nodes in the model, used to define input data parameters, functional parameters, and output result parameters.

-Lines used to establish logical relationships between tools in the model, supporting parameter transfer or control of execution order.
-When connecting two tools, specify the specific parameters of the tool to achieve parameter transfer from the output of the previous tool to the next tool.
-If "pre-condition" is selected, it only defines the execution order without transferring parameters, meaning the tool before the "pre-condition" connector is executed first, followed by the tool after it.
+A line in the model used to establish logical relationships between tools, supporting parameter transfer or control of execution order.
+When connecting two tools, specify the specific parameters of the tools to achieve parameter transfer from the output of the previous tool to the next.
+If "Pre-condition" is selected, it only defines the execution order without passing parameters, meaning the tool before the "Pre-condition" connector is executed first, followed by the tool after it.

 Model Metadata

-Used to describe the basic information of the model, including the scope of application, usage methods, etc., which are important for understanding and using the model.
+Used to describe the basic information of the model, including its scope of application, usage methods, etc., which is important for understanding and using the model.

 Model Library

-Used to centrally store and manage multiple models, supporting the addition of authorization codes to ensure safer and more controllable sharing of models.
+Used to centrally store and manage multiple models, supporting the addition of authorization codes to ensure safer and more controllable model sharing.

 Related Content